Type A algebraic coherence conjecture of Pappas and Rapoport: Introduction

 \begin{conjA} For any collection of weights $\barla$ the Iwahori algebra module $V_\barla$ is generated from the tensor products of extremal weight vectors. \end{conjA}

 We are not able to prove the conjecture, but we have performed numerous checks using the program found in Appendix \ref{sec:app}.
-We note that the Iwahori algebra acts on $V_\barla$ via certain quotient, called Inonu-Wigner contraction (see \cite{PY12,F-M25}), which is a close cousin of the Drinfeld double of the Borel subalgebra \cite{BNvdV20,BR24,KZ07}.
-This quotient can be also realized in two other ways: as a degeneration of the Lie algebra $\msl_n$ \cite{F11,F12,FFL11} and as an endomorphism algebra of certain representation of the cyclic equioriented quiver \cite{FLP23,FLP24,Kn08}.
+We note that the Iwahori algebra acts on $V_\barla$ via a certain quotient, called Inonu--Wigner contraction (see \cite{PY12,F-M25}), which is a close cousin of the Drinfeld double of the Borel subalgebra \cite{BNvdV20,BR24,KZ07}.
+This quotient can also be realized in two other ways: as a degeneration of the Lie algebra $\msl_n$ \cite{F11,F12,FFL11}, and as an endomorphism algebra of certain representation of the cyclic equioriented quiver \cite{FLP23,FLP24,Kn08}.